YashwanthKamireddi/AI-Wardrobe-App/replit.md

 - Database push: `npm run db:push`

 ## Current Status
+- ✅ **APPLICATION IS RUNNING** on port 3000 with in-memory storage
 - Project structure is established with full-stack architecture
-- Database schema is defined in `shared/schema.ts`
+- Database schema is defined in `shared/schema.ts` (now used for in-memory storage)
-- Authentication system is implemented
+- Authentication system is implemented with memory-based sessions
 - Frontend routing is configured with protected routes
 - Mobile-responsive design with bottom navigation
+- All features functional without external database dependency

 ## Recent Changes
+✓ Converted from PostgreSQL to in-memory storage (July 24, 2025) ✓ Fixed all import and type compatibility issues
+✓ Successfully started application server on port 3000 ✓ App now runs without database dependencies - data resets on restart ✓ All core features functional: wardrobe management, outfits, AI recommendations, inspirations
 - Initial project setup with complete TypeScript configuration
 - Database schema implementation for wardrobe management
 - Authentication system with user registration/login